cs0320-f23/term-project-acueva-asing220-mgyee-sgoel17-jnaik2/README.md

 Run `mvn site` from `/backend` to run the server test suite.

-## Reflection

-### Whose Labor?

-We rely on a lot of other people's work when we run any of the code in this repository.
-Here are some of the packages we used in this project (not an exhaustive list)

-- Spark
-- Gson
-- Moshi
-- JUnit
-- Playwright
-- React

-and more.
-On top of this, we use other technologies such as

-- TypeScript
-- Java
-- IntelliJ
-- VSCode
-- WebStorm
-- the entire network stack (TCP/IP/HTTP)

 ## Getting Started

 You can get started by cloning this repository and running `npm install` to install the dependencies.
-Run the applicatiaon with `npm start`, which should start the application at `localhost:8000`.
+Run the applicatiaon with `npm run dev`, which should start the application at `localhost:3000`.

-You can run the server from `/backend`, and call `mvn package` to build.
+The server can be run with `python3 api.py` when the local postgres database is running.
+The server can be reached at `localhost:8000`.